humanmade/authorship/README.md

 ## Template Functions

-The following template functions are available for use in your theme to get the attributed author(s) of a post:
+The following template functions are available for use in your theme to fetch the attributed author(s) of a post:

 * `\Authorship\get_author_names( $post )`
   - Returns a comma-separated list of the names of the attributed author(s)